 47. Bigăr Waterfall

 Bigăr is an unusual-looking waterfall and it is often mentioned in articles as one of the most beautiful waterfalls in Romania or the world.
-Part of the Nera-Beușnița National Park, it is easily accessible from the main road.
+Part of the Nera-Beușnița National Park, it is easily accessible from the main road when you visit Romania.

 48. The Devil’s Lake

 In the beginning, the Devil’s Lake was subterranean, hidden inside a cave.
 However, it emerged when a part of the cave’s ceiling collapsed.
-With a surface of 20,000 square meters, the Devil’s lake is the largest karst lake in Romania.
+With a surface of 20,000 square meters, the Devil’s lake is the largest karst lake you can see when you visit Romania.
 It is also the only one of its kind that we have, actually.